 File Attachment fields and Multiple File Attachment fields can be added in the Customs Editor just like other custom fields.
 However, File Attachment and Multiple File Attachment fields have additional options available.

 File Attachment and Multiple File Attachment fields can be created with auto hashtags and with an auto-move to folder feature.
+These options only apply to uploaded docs.
+Attaching an existing project document will not apply new auto-hashtags to the document or move it to another folder.

 Including one or more auto hashtags will attach those hashtags to the file.
 The file can then be searched by any of those hashtags in the Docs Section search, in the Search Project and Search Deeper tools, and in reports.